What Is Air Receiver Tank: Full Guidelines

 All air receiver tanks must also be inspected periodically once they are installed.
 OSHA does not mandate a specific testing interval, but it is recommended that all air receiver tanks be inspected at least annually.
 Your insurance company or local governing board may have different requirements.
 OSHA requires that formal inspections be performed by an inspector holding a valid National Board Commission and in accordance with the applicable chapters of the National Board Inspection Code.
 Manufacturers are required to keep records of formal inspections and make them available to OSHA representatives upon request.

-In between formal board inspections, manufacturers should conduct frequent visual inspections of the air receiver tank to look for signs of corrosion, damage or weld failure.
-Check drains daily and pressure relief valves quarterly to make sure they are operating correctly.
+In between formal board inspections, manufacturers should conduct frequent visual inspections of the air receiver to look for signs of corrosion, damage or weld failure.
+Check drains daily and safety valves quarterly to make sure they are operating correctly.
 Contact your manufacturer or compressed air system installer immediately if you see any signs of problems with your air receiver tank.

 Air receiver tanks hold air under immense pressure.
 This creates safety hazards if the tank is not up to code or is not maintained properly.